THOMASELOVE/500-2021/classes/class01/README.md

 4. Please read the [Syllabus](https://thomaselove.github.io/500-2021-syllabus/) and familiarize yourself with the [Course Website](https://thomaselove.github.io/500), the Shared Google Drive (which you can see from your Google CWRU account), and [Canvas](https://canvas.case.edu/) before next Thursday's class so that if you have any questions or problems getting started, we can settle them quickly.
     - Questions should be posted to 500-help at case dot edu, where our TA (Wyatt Bensken) and I will see them.
 Wyatt is also available for office hours by appointment.
 5. The final word on all deadlines is the [Course Calendar](https://thomaselove.github.io/500/calendar.html).
 All deliverables for the entire semester are listed.
+6. We expect you to attend all classes live via Zoom, to facilitate our discussions (which will be a bigger part of the second half of the course.)
+All 500 classes are video-recorded, and the recordings will be archived in the Zoom section of [Canvas](https://canvas.case.edu).
-6. I want to remind you of the University's resources to help you that are listed in [Section 8 of our syllabus](https://thomaselove.github.io/500-2021-syllabus/university-resources-for-student-support.html), especially the newly available [CWRU Care 24/7 Mental Telehealth for Students](https://timely.md/faq/cwrucare/) program.
+7. I want to remind you of the University's resources to help you that are listed in [Section 8 of our syllabus](https://thomaselove.github.io/500-2021-syllabus/university-resources-for-student-support.html), especially the newly available [CWRU Care 24/7 Mental Telehealth for Students](https://timely.md/faq/cwrucare/) program.

 ![](https://github.com/THOMASELOVE/500-2021/blob/master/classes/class01/figures/lancet-tw01.PNG)